vipulnaik/diet-exercise-health/events/2026/2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md

 * Poor quality of sleep on the night of the vaccine leading to a sleep backlog that needed to be paid out over the coming week

+However, there's an alternative explanation for the increased sleep
+duration: I slept less than usual in the prior week, before the vaccine, and this created a mild sleep debt.
+My average sleep duration in the week of 2026-01-05 to 2026-01-11 was 7.5 hours and my average sleep duration in 2026-01-12 to 2026-01-18 was about 8.5 hours.
+The reason for reduced sleep duration in the prior week was partly that I was doing more exciting stuff and that sometimes led me to stay awake a little later.

+It's hard to disambiguate between the reasons; weather fluctuations are an added complicating factor.

 The greater sleep duration somewhat affected the quantity of work I was able to do in the coming week, by reducing my number of waking hours, and also created minor scheduling challenges.
 Fortunately, I